Cirrent/ccm_documentation_prod/docs/getting-started-with-the-ccm-development-kit.rst

 4. You should see your device listed on the page.

-.. note:: successful binding of the device to your CIRRENT™ account is required to provision the devices to the AWS developer account using Cloud ID.
+.. note:: You need to first successfully bind your developer kit to your CIRRENT™ account if you want to use CIRRENT™ Cloud ID to automatically provision your developer kit to your AWS account.

+.. _Getting the CCM Connected to Your AWS Account:

 Getting the CCM Connected to Your AWS Account
-****************************************************************************
+*********************************************

 How the CCM module interacts with AWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Infineon AIROC™ CCM is pre-configured to work with AWS IoT Core.
-To connect the CCM to your AWS Account, you’ll need to connect your CIRRENT™ account with your AWS account so that devices are automatically provisioned to your AWS account using CIRRENT™ Cloud ID.
-You can follow the instructions in the CIRRENT™ Cloud ID documentation to set that up.
+To connect your CCM developer kit to your AWS account, you’ll need to connect your CIRRENT™ account to your AWS account so that new devices are automatically provisioned to your AWS account using CIRRENT™ Cloud ID.
+Follow the instructions in the CIRRENT™ Cloud ID documentation.

-Alternatively, you can configure a single CCM module’s device certificate manually in your AWS account by downloading the device certificate from the CIRRENT™ console, and then creating a Thing in your AWS account, using the certificate you just downloaded
+Alternatively, you can configure a single CCM module’s device certificate manually in your AWS account by downloading the device certificate from the CIRRENT™ Console, and then creating a Thing in your AWS account, using the certificate you just downloaded.

-The CIRRENT™ Cloud flow uses the Cloud ID solution to simplify the process of connecting the kit to your AWS developer account.
-This method eliminates several manual steps that need to be performed in the AWS flow.
+However,  CIRRENT™ Cloud ID simplifies the process of connecting the kit to your AWS developer account.
+This method eliminates several manual steps that need to be performed otherwise.
 Learn more about the Cloud ID solution `here <https://swdocs.cypress.com/html/cirrent-support-documentation/en/latest/cirrent-could-id.html>`_.

-At a high level, the CIRRENT™ Cloud flow performs the following functions to connect the kit to your AWS developer account:
+At a high level, the CIRRENT™ Cloud performs the following functions to connect your CCM developer kit to your AWS account:

 1. Binds your kit to your CIRRENT™ account.
+In this guide, you completed the binding step before you connected the CCM module to your PC.
+In production, you would incorporate the binding step into your workflow.

-2. Provisions the AWS resources for the kit on your AWS account, including the Thing (cloud representation of your physical device), device certificate (associates the device certificate from the CIRRENT™ Cloud to your Thing), policies (creates and associates AWS IoT Thing access policies to your Thing)
+2. Provisions the AWS resources for the kit on your AWS account.
+That includes a Thing, which is the AWS cloud representation of a physical device.
+It also includes the device certificate which securely links the CCM device to the CIRRENT™ Cloud and to an AWS Thing, as well as creating and associating AWS IoT Thing access policies.

-3. The CIRRENT™ Cloud pulls the AWS endpoint required from your AWS account and automatically pushes it to the kit.
-This enables the kit to connect to your AWS development account.
+3. The CIRRENT™ Cloud pulls the AWS endpoint from your AWS account and automatically pushes it to the CCM module.
+This enables the module to connect to your AWS development account.

-The CIRRENT™ Cloud flow we describe above is very close to the production flow and demonstrates the ease of securely connecting your products to the product cloud.
-The CIRRENT™ Cloud is preloaded with the device certificate of all CCM/IFW56810 modules, thus offloading the effort of managing device certificates away from product manufacturers.
+The CIRRENT™ Cloud ID workflow we describe above demonstrates the ease of securely connecting a product to the Product Cloud.
+Because the CIRRENT™ Cloud is preloaded with the device certificate of all AIROC™ CCM modules you no longer need to manage device certificates on the production line.
+Instead, device certificates are managed in CIRRENT™ Cloud ID.

 Get connected to AWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^